 Should I mulch citrus trees?

 You should mulch around your citrus trees.
-I like to use a bark mulch but you could use straw or lucerne.
+I like to use a bark chips but you could use straw or lucerne.
 You will just need add this mulch more often as straw or lucerne will break down quicker.

 Adding a bark mulch under your citrus trees will help to keep in moisture, encourage worms to live near your citrus and improve the soil.
 Just make sure you don’t put the mulch right up against the trunk as this may encourage rot.